Du-Brisingr-Arget/arget/README.md

 Arget can install/upgrade multiple packages at once.

-Type the package's repository url you want to install or update in repository.argt and run

-bash install.argt

-in the arget directory.

 Also, Arget can remove all files and dependencies that aren't needed automatically.

 # Old Version